Publié le 25 June 2025 | Mis à jour le 5 January 2026

 Niveau de salissement des parcelles de cameline en dérobé estivale suivies en 2024

-The graph below illustrates the level of weediness observed in camelina plots planted with summer cover crops, according to the type of previous crop.
-It shows that weed control is more complex after winter peas, notably due to the presence of pea regrowth and broadleaf weeds.
+The graph below illustrates the level of weed infestation observed in camelina plots planted as summer cover crops, depending on the type of preceding crop.
+It highlights that weed control is more challenging following a winter pea crop, particularly due to the significant presence of pea regrowth and dicotyledonous weeds.

 Présence de repousses de pois dans une parcelle de cameline - Photo : Domitille JAMET Terres Inovia